 Answer: Companies seeking to improve their governance or create a better Board of Directors can ask BICG to recommend experienced and relevant board members from the database of graduates.
 This database contains graduates of the BICG education for board members and chairpersons exclusively.
-BICG does not charge graduates for entering the database, nor does it charge companies for access.
+BICG does not charge graduates for entering the database, nor does it charge companies for sharing information about ongoing selections.

 Answer: The number of members is constantly changing, but generally consists of over 40 corporate members and 150 or more individual members.